havillj/eve-x/README.md

-# EVE
+# EVE-X

 ## Dependencies

 ### Python modules

-EVE is written in Python 3 (version 3.6 or later) and requires the following nonstandard modules:
+EVE-X is written in Python 3 (version 3.6 or later) and requires the following nonstandard modules:
 - biopython
 - dna_features_viewer
 - intervaltree